Crystal structure: Planes and directions

 Some directions and planes are defined by symmetry of the crystal system.
-In monoclinic, rhombohedral, tetragonal, and trigonal/hexagonal systems there is one unique axis (sometimes called the principal axis) which has higher rotational symmetry than the other two axes.
+In monoclinic, trigonal, tetragonal, and hexagonal systems there is one unique axis (sometimes called the principal axis) which has higher rotational symmetry than the other two axes.
 The basal plane is the plane perpendicular to the principal axis in these crystal systems.
 For triclinic, orthorhombic, and cubic crystal systems the axis designation is arbitrary and there is no principal axis.

 Cubic structures

 For the special case of simple cubic crystals, the lattice vectors are orthogonal and of equal length (usually denoted a); similarly for the reciprocal lattice.
 So, in this common case, the Miller indices (ℓmn) and [ℓmn] both simply denote normals/directions in Cartesian coordinates.
 For cubic crystals with lattice constant a, the spacing d between adjacent (ℓmn) lattice planes is (from above):

 Because of the symmetry of cubic crystals, it is possible to change the place and sign of the integers and have equivalent directions and planes: